NormandaleWells/CSn/java-notes.md

-Because Java requires all code to be in a class, the basic array algorithms (```find```, ```count```, etc.) are implemented in a class called ```StdArray```.
+Because Java requires all code to be in a class, the basic array algorithms (```find```, ```count```, etc.) are implemented in a class called ```ArrayUtils```.
-Here I'm using -- for lack of a better idea -- the convention used by Sedgewick and Wayne that classes comprised of static functions are given a ```Std``` prefix.
+Yes, I'm using a utility class in Java;
+sometimes a function is just a function.
+Send complaints to /dev/null.

 Each of the basic array algorithms is really a family of algorithms;